J-Grier/take_me_out_to_the_ball_game/README.md

 # Bayesian OPS+ Forecasting for Baseball Players

 This project implements a probabilistic model for predicting player-level OPS+ using rolling Statcast and performance features.
-It's built for real-world baseball use — think trade evaluation, matchup planning, or finding the next diamond in the rough.
+It's built for real-world baseball use: think trade evaluation, matchup planning, or finding the next diamond in the rough.

-While we showcase it here across the full 2022 season, the model really shines when you zoom in: a streaking hitter, a vulnerable bullpen, or a crucial pinch-hit decision.
-Whether you're building a lineup or playing armchair GM, this tool adds a sharp, probabilistic edge to your baseball brain.
+Maybe it’s late July and you’re weighing a deadline deal.
+Maybe it’s spring and you’re scanning the waiver wire for upside in a non-roster invitee.
+Either way, the question’s the same: what can this guy do, not just what has he done?

+We ran the model league-wide on the 2022 season to test its range, but its real value shows when you dial in: a hot bat, a risky platoon, a scout’s gut feeling backed by numbers.
+Built with calibration in mind and grounded in data, this model gives you a reason to bet, or to pass, with confidence.

 ## 🔍 Project Objective
 To build a **Bayesian forecasting model** that: